lovoo/drone-gcloud-helm/README.md

 * `package` - the package name.
 Default is chart name.
 * `release` - the release name used for helm upgrade.
 Defaults to package name.
 * `values` - list of chart values.
 Would be set via `--set` Helm flag.

+Chart Testing:

+Create an extra template (most likely a pod) in charts/*chartname*/tests annotated with `"helm.sh/hook": test-success` and run the drone plugin with action "test".

+An example can be found [here](https://github.com/kubernetes/helm/blob/master/docs/chart_tests.md).

 Auth Key Management: